 We calculate bounce rate for your entire website, which means we take the number of visitors to your site and divide it by the number of visitors who left without clicking anything else.

 This certainly can be useful in some instances, but bounce rate isn’t always the most useful stat in looking at your website analytics (on Fathom or on any analytics platform).

-What are goals and how is their conversion rate calculated?
+What are goals/events and how is their conversion rate calculated?

-Goals in Fathom are anything you want to track that isn’t just a page view.
-In other software they can be called things like “Events” or “Actions”.
+Goals/events in Fathom are anything you want to track that isn’t just a page view.
+In other software they can be called things like “Actions”.

 So goals are useful for things like button clicks, form submissions or the loading of very important pages, like ecommerce success pages (after someone buys your product).
 You can create unlimited goals in Fathom, and each goal completion counts towards your page view limits on your pricing plan.

 Conversion rates in goals are calculated by taking total page views of the page with the goal present and dividing it by the number of times the goal was completed (ex: the button was clicked or the form was submitted).

 Currently we track all visitors in UTC +0 and then load your dashboard based on your local timezone.
 Our hashes for unique visitors are reset at midnight UTC +0.
 In an upcoming version we are going to be asking for your timezone and processing the hash reset based on midnight your local time.

 If you click on the “X Current visitors” at the top of your dashboard, and you have more than zero people looking at your site, you’ll see them listed by the page they’re looking at and what referring website they came from.
 If you click on “X Current visitors” again, you can hide the purple current visitors box.

 You can view the data for your website analytics by any date range.
 Click on the dates at the top/right of your dashboard and you can choose from a number of present ranges (like “Last 7 days” or “All time”) or select a custom date from the calendar.